CVE-2026-6525: CWE-476: NULL Pointer Dereference in Wireshark Foundation Wireshark

 Technical Analysis

-This vulnerability involves a NULL pointer dereference (CWE-476) in the IEEE 802.11 protocol dissector component of Wireshark versions 4.6.0 through 4.6.4.
-When processing specific malformed network packets, Wireshark may crash, leading to a denial of service.
+This vulnerability (CVE-2026-6525) involves a NULL pointer dereference (CWE-476) in the IEEE 802.11 protocol dissector component of Wireshark versions 4.6.0 through 4.6.4.
+When Wireshark processes crafted packets, the flaw can trigger a crash, leading to denial of service.
 The CVSS 3.1 base score is 5.5, reflecting a medium severity with local attack vector, low complexity, no privileges required, user interaction needed, and impact limited to availability.
-No patch or official fix has been documented in the available data.
+No patch or official remediation has been published as of the provided data.

 Potential Impact

-Successful exploitation causes Wireshark to crash, resulting in denial of service.
-There is no impact on confidentiality or integrity according to the CVSS vector.
-No known exploits are reported in the wild, so the threat is currently theoretical.
+The vulnerability causes Wireshark to crash, resulting in denial of service (availability impact).
+There is no impact on confidentiality or integrity.
+Exploitation requires local access and user interaction.
+No known exploits have been reported in the wild.

 Mitigation Recommendations

 Patch status is not yet confirmed — check the Wireshark Foundation advisory for current remediation guidance.
-Until a fix is available, users should exercise caution when analyzing untrusted IEEE 802.11 traffic and consider avoiding use of affected versions if possible.
+Until a fix is available, users should exercise caution when analyzing untrusted IEEE 802.11 traffic and avoid opening suspicious capture files.
+Monitor official Wireshark channels for updates and patches addressing this issue.

 Technical Details